iamjroberts/iamjroberts.github.io/README.md

 With an unwavering love for CAD work and an insatiable appetite for new challenges, I can't get enough when it comes to mechanical design.
 Whether it's intricate components or conceptualizing innovative solutions, I approach each task with enthusiasm and a can-do attitude.
 The thrill of problem-solving and continuous learning is like fuel to me.
 I have the drive to do the leg work and research necessary to translate conceptual ideas into tangible designs.
 I am eager for collaboration, always open to feedback, and ready to teach or learn from others.

 Outside of my career I love spending time with my children and working on my home.
 As a jack of all trades I enjoy operating heavy equiptment, welding, wood working and renovation projects.
-Getting out to explore the known and unknow locations in the beautiful state of New Mexico has been my newest project.
+Getting out to explore the known and unknown locations in the beautiful state of New Mexico has been my newest project.

 #### Technical Skills: SolidWorks Solid Modeling and Drafting, Lean Manufacturing Managment, Leadership and Project Management, Prototyping, 3D Printing, Welding

 ## Education & Certificates
+- New Mexico Manufacturing Extension Partnership | Lean Project Manager Training (_November 2022_)
+- New Mexico Manufacturing Extension Partnership | Fundamentals of Lean Manufacturing/Lean Manufacturing Basics (_October 2022_)
 - B.S., Mechanical Engineering Technology | New Mexico State University (_May 2018_)
-- MEP Fundamentals of Lean Manufacturing/Lean Manufacturing Basics (_October 2022_)
-- NM MEP Lean Project Manager Training (_November 2022_)
+- SolidWorks Associate Certificate | Mechanical Design: C-YFFA8LG2CF (_April 2014_)
+- American Welding Society (AWS) | 6G Pipe GTAW- Mild, Stainless, and Chromoly Steel (_October 2014_)
+- American Welding Society (AWS) | 3G & 4G GTAW- Aluminum (_December 2014_)
+-

 ## Work Experience
 **Mechanical Design Engineer @ Ring IR Inc. (_August 2018 - Present_)**